cosmos/relayer/README.md

 - upgrading clients after a counterparty chain has performed an upgrade for IBC breaking changes

 The relayer currently cannot:
+- create clients with user chosen parameters (such as UpgradePath)
 - submit IBC client unfreezing proposals
 - monitor and submit misbehaviour for clients
 - use IBC light clients other than Tendermint such as Solo Machine